 Dubois' style combines different mediums, subject matters, and techniques.
 She works in assemblage, painting, collage, and textile in an effort to investigate history, text, and place.
 Real and imagined.
 Personal and political.

 Nina has shown her work in a number of group exhibitions including New City Galerie Burlington, Vermont, Chandler Center for the Arts Randolph, Vermont, Studio Place Arts Barre, Vermont, and Artistree Gallery South Pomfret, Vermont.

 I have come to know art as the manifestation of an internal process.
 When I make something I am actively exploring issues from media, text, and the constructed environment, especially as it relates to women.

-Nancy Spero, Kiki Smith, Hannelore Baron, Esther Pearl Watson, Eva Hesse, Marlene Dumas, Ellen Gallagher, Margaret Kilgallen, Imogen Cunningham, Frida Kahlo, Shani Rhys James, Hannah Höch, Louise Bourgeois, Diana Al-Hadid, James Castle, Miranda July, Ann Hamilton, Kathleen Hanna, Agnes Martin, Liliana Porter, Laleh Khorramia, Swoon, Peter Gallo, Lorna Simpson, and Remedios Varo.
+Nancy Spero, Kiki Smith, Hannelore Baron, Esther Pearl Watson, Eva Hesse, Marlene Dumas, Ellen Gallagher, Mercedes Helnwein, Margaret Kilgallen, Imogen Cunningham, Frida Kahlo, Shani Rhys James, Hannah Höch, Diana Al-Hadid, James Castle, Miranda July, Ann Hamilton, Kathleen Hanna, Agnes Martin, Liliana Porter, Laleh Khorramia, Swoon, Peter Gallo, Lorna Simpson, Heather Day and Tala Madani.

 Thread, watercolor paint, history books, ink, fabric, paper, film, pencil, wood, vintage magazines, acrylic paint, slate, video, found objects, gesso, scissors, and a typewriter.